amelkor/Microsoft.Extensions.Hosting.Unity/README.md

             services.AddMonoBehaviourSingleton<DemoMono>();
             services.AddMonoBehaviourSingleton<BehaviourTestComponent>();

+            // ScriptableObject's must be passed as an existing instance services.services.AddScriptableObjectSingleton(instance, typeof(MyScriptableObject));

+            // a MonoBehaviour with IHostedService implementation
+            services.AddMonoBehaviourHostedService<GameModeService>();
         }
 ```

 Then create a new GameObject and attach the script.

+### GlobalSettings for Host

+Inheriting from `GlobalSettings` class allows to have a settings file under `Config/globalsettings.json` path of the Unity application.
+Any property in the derived class would be saved into the file and read on the host starting.

 ## Licensing
 - The asset: MIT License, see  [LICENSE.md](LICENSE.md) for more information.